 - Andrei Agrachev (SISSA, Trieste)

-- Davide Barilari (IMJ, Université Paris Diderot - Paris 7, Paris)
+- Davide Barilari (IMJ-PRG, Université Paris Diderot, Paris)

 - Ugo Boscain (CNRS, CMAP, École Polytechnique, Paris)

 - Frédéric Jean (ENSTA, Paris)

 - Mario Sigalotti (INRIA, CMAP, École Polytechnique, Paris)

 - E. Falbel